Maria-Liakata-NLP-Group/CLPsych-2026/README.md

 * Elements are: `A`, `B-O`, `B-S`, `C-O`, `C-S`, `D`
 * Exactly one subelement per element per valence
-* Only posts with gold evidence are evaluated, but extra predicted entries may be ignored depending on validation/coverage mode
+* Only include entries for posts that have annotated evidence in the gold data.
+Posts without gold evidence are ignored during evaluation.

 ## Task 2 Submission (`task2_pred.json`)